The Benchmark Test

 -

-A hand, knee, or head can break the beam and stop the clock early.
+A hand, knee, or head can trigger the start/stop early.

 -